ravicho/Port_DDR_to_HBM/Migrate_the_Application.md

 INFO: Reading vadd_hw.xclbin
 Loading: 'vadd_hw.xclbin'

- Total Data of 600.000 Mbytes Written to be written to global memory from host
+ Total Data of 600.000 Mbytes to be written to global memory from host

  Kernel is invoked 1 time and repeats iteself 64 times